OpenWebAdvocacy/website/src/posts/apples-browser-engine-ban-persists-even-under-the-dma.md

 Kyle's statements in relation to security are also misleading.
 While he is correct in that, as covered in the previous section, Apple will need to give significantly greater access and delegate more security to browsers than a typical native app, the same is not true for web apps.

 Web apps are extremely tightly sandboxed.
-According to Apple, this sandboxing is “orders of magnitude” stronger:
+According to Apple, this sandboxing is "orders of magnitude" stronger:

 > WebKit's sandbox profile on iOS is **orders of magnitude** more stringent than the sandbox for native iOS apps.
 > <cite>[Apple's Response to the CMA's Mobile Ecosystems Market Study Interim Report](https://assets.publishing.service.gov.uk/media/62277271d3bf7f158779fe39/Apple_11.3.22.pdf) <br>(emphasis added)</cite>